krzema12/vis-assert/README.md

   as long as it can be presented as a `(Float) -> Float` function.
 See [this example](https://github.com/krzema12/fsynth/blob/feb05893b14fba0f7a780dc546d1ad806bb2bfbf/core/src/test/kotlin/it/krzeminski/fsynth/RenderingTest.kt#L23) for adapting an `(Int) -> Float` function
 * when assertions fail, the current message just says about failed first (x, y) constraint, going from the left.
 It's thus quite time-consuming to write a test.
-Ideally, if the assertion fails, PlotAssert should show how the ASCII visualisation could look like.
+Ideally, if the assertion fails, plot-assert should show how the ASCII visualisation could look like.